Digital transformation preserves forestry by eliminating the need for paper. We all agree that’s a good thing—right?

 Corporate marketing generally lacks transparency about the environmental impacts of going digital.
 Electronic communications use non-renewable materials—the manufacturing of electronic devices and producing the energy to power them leaves a significant carbon footprint.

-Digital Solutions, for Real This Time
+Digital TRANSFORMATION, for Real This Time

 As a result of information such as this, over 118 corporations in North America, and 360 globally, have agreed to change their messaging and remove misleading environmental claims promoting digital solutions over paper.